 - With the mixer off, add sifted powdered sugar, mix on low to combine.
 Add pistachio flour and vanilla.
 Cream for another minute or so until creamy and fluffy.

-- Pipe about 1 teaspoon of filling on top of each bottom shell.
-Top with the top shell.
+Pipe about 1 teaspoon of filling on top of each bottom shell.
+Place another shell on top.

 - I melted white chocolate and put it in a piping bag, cut a very small hole at the end and drizzled the white chocolate over the macaron shells, and then topped them with ground pistachios.